Living Arrangements While in Medical School

 Bring Your Family

-Students with families are welcome at Ross University Medical School.
+Students with families are welcome at Ross University School of Medicine.
 The University has a very active spouse’s club and an independent day school for children of faculty and enrolled students.

 The Ross University Preparatory School is a traditional, independent day school for students in pre-k through 8th grade.
 Currently, the school can assist high school-aged children in their home school studies.
 The Preparatory School has incorporated an independent school curriculum, comparable to the best set of courses found in quality private schools in the US.
 The school prides itself on its curriculum, small classes, and the quality of its faculty.